 - Reasonable Accommodation specifically concerns each person’s needs due to disability.
 It eliminates company obstacles for employees with disabilities.

 - Smartphones and tablets

-- Any website
+- Any websites

 - Online instructional information

-- All computers
+- All computer types

 - All apps